 The ACLU argued that “restricting the speech of one group or individual jeopardizes everyone’s rights.
 The same laws or regulations used to silence bigots can be used to silence you.
 And laws that defend free speech for bigots can be used to defend the rights of civil rights workers, anti-war protesters, lesbian and gay activists and others fighting for justice.
 In 1949, the ACLU defended an ex-priest who had delivered a racist and anti-semitic speech.
 The legal precedent in that case became the basis for the ACLU’s successful defense of civil rights demonstrators.”
 I have never yet seen a critic of the ACLU persuasively respond to that example.

 Why are bygone battles over free speech worth our time today?
 One reason is that some erroneously believe that anyone raising free speech concerns is hostile to marginalized students.
-As often, the exact opposite is true, and history helps shows why many reasonably believe that expansive free speech norms are especially vital for marginalized groups.
-Another mistaken impression is that groups that are minorities in the United States or historically underrepresented on college campuses are alone in being asked to tolerate free speech that offends them.
+Often, the exact opposite is true, and history helps shows why many reasonably believe that expansive free speech norms are especially vital for marginalized groups.
+Another mistaken impression is that groups that are underrepresented on college campuses are alone in being asked to tolerate free speech that offends them.

 In fact, the First Amendment has protected lampooning a member of the religious right by portraying him as having sex with his drunken mother in an outhouse.
 It has protected putting a crucifix in a jar of urine.
 It has protected burning an American flag outside a Veteran’s hospital.
 It would protect a sign that says, “Donald Trump is a fascist asshole,” or “white people are evil and should be shunned.”
 And, of course, the First Amendment protected the right of Nazis to march in Skokie.

 In October at UCLA, a fraternity hosted what they called a Kanye Western theme party.
-Attendees dressed up like Kanye West and his celebrity wife, Kim Kardashian.
+Attendees dressed up like Kanye West and his celebrity wife.
 Despite early press reports about some students wearing black face, students did not, in fact, incorporate black face into their costumes.
 Nevertheless, the Afrikan Student Union declared that the party was cultural appropriation.
 So far, there’s no First Amendment issue.
 The Afrikan Student Union had every right to protest something it found offensive.
-If I’d seen the party, maybe I’d agree with them.

 But in this case, UCLA administrators punished the fraternity that hosted the party by temporarily suspending it.
 And that ought to alarm you even if you think that the frat shouldn’t have thrown the party, because UCLA is a public institution.
 It must adhere to the First Amendment.
 And dressing up in virtually any costume, no matter how offensive, is protected speech.
 Imagine you were having a Halloween party at your house.
 Wouldn’t you find it outrageous if the city government came and ticketed you or one of your friends for wearing the wrong costume?